Petsox/Railcraft-mc-1.7.10/README.md

 You must have read and performed the proper support procedure outlined [here](http://railcraft.info/wiki/info:support) before posting.

 More information about issue Labels can be found [here](https://github.com/CovertJaguar/Railcraft/wiki/Issue-Labels).

-## Contributing

-The Official Railcraft Project welcomes contributions from anyone, provided they have signed the Contributor Licensing Agreement (CLA) found [here](https://cla-assistant.io/CovertJaguar/Railcraft).

-Signing the CLA is simple, just follow the link, and hit the "I Agree" button and you are good to go.

-Regarding new features/behavior changes, please submit a Suggestion Issue to the Tracker before you write a single line of code.
-Keeping everyone on the same page saves time and effort and reduces negative experiences all around when a change turns out to be controversial.

-Also, as a bonus.
-If submit a Pull Request that ends up being 'merged into dev' you are elligable to recieve beta access.
-To redeem, contact CovertJaguar on IRC.

 ## Building